-A hybrid documentary exploring UFO myths, esotericism and postcolonial memory.By Jonathan Jäggi and Tobias Kubli
+A documentary exploring UFO myths, esotericism and postcolonial memory.By Jonathan Jäggi and Tobias Kubli

 Original title: ERICH AUF DEM PAPAGEIENBERG